 Lazyrolling Armored Hoodie

 The Lazyrolling armored hoodie is the perfect way to protect your torso from scratches and bruises.
 With comfort in mind, the hoodie has a relaxed fit while being very well protected.
 Underneath the basic outer layer, the inner lining is 100% full DuPont Kevlar.
 The cloth is specifically designed to be comfortable through a wide range of movements.
 The Hoodie incorporates 5 padded areas in a sleek, low profile design.
 With inner partitions at elbows, shoulders and back, made for our certified Level CE 1 pads and back protection.

 There are waterproof pockets for your phone, keys, and any other items you may have.
 In addition, there are zippers creating an airflow system for temperature regulation.
 The hoodie itself is not cheap compared to a normal hoodie, but when you look at the value of the protection it’s quite affordable.
 There are a few add-on packages if you’re looking to be as careful as possible.
 It also comes in a large array of sizes, and two pleasant shades of black and grey.
 If you fall with this hoodie on, you’ll hit the street back on impact.

-Use the coupon code “E-SKATEBOARDER” to get 10% off flatland3d products!
+Use the discount code “E-SKATEBOARDER” to get $20 off.

 Best Electric Scooter Gloves and Wrist Guards